-Divorce has become a common phenomenon, especially among the young people of the country.
-In India, the divorce rate is 13 out of every 1000 marriages.
-Recent statistics are proof of the fact that the divorce rates in metropolitan cities such as Kolkata, Bengaluru, Delhi, Mumbai, etc. have tripled.
+Marriage is not a cakewalk, and neither do all marriages end in ‘happily ever afters’.
 Gone are the days when promises to live together and support each other were upheld by married people despite problems.
-Now if any couple find themselves struggling in their relationship, they prefer getting divorced instead of carrying on with unhappy lives.
+Now if any couple finds themselves struggling in their relationship, they prefer getting divorced instead of carrying on with unhappy lives.
 Yet, not every unhappy couple ends up divorced either.

-- Increasing independence (emotionally and financially) of women in the country
+- Increasing independence (emotionally and financially) of women

 - Incompatibility issues among the partners